Donaldnaz/data-pipeline/README.md

-# Iran War Oil Shock 2026 — S3 → Glue → Athena → QuickSight Demo
+# Iran War Oil Shock 2026 — S3 → Glue → Athena → QuickSight

-A beginner-friendly demo that provisions a complete serverless analytics pipeline on AWS using Terraform — one command to deploy everything, one command to destroy it all.
+An architecture that provisions a complete serverless analytics pipeline on AWS using Terraform — one command to deploy everything, one command to destroy it all.

 **Dataset:** [Iran War Oil Shock 2026 | Brent & Gas Tracker](https://www.kaggle.com/datasets/alitaqishah/iran-war-oil-shock-2026-brent-and-gas-tracker)